Sebcuadros/open-source-recruiting-process/README.md

 We aim to have our interview process completed in as timely a fashion as possible, but at any point during the interview process, please feel comfortable reaching out to us for updates on your candidacy.

-1. **Candidate Application:** Applicants receive an automated message from the Applicant Tracking System (in this case, [Greenhouse](https://www.greenhouse.io)) to confirm receipt of their application.
+1A. **Candidate Application:** Applicants receive an automated message from the Applicant Tracking System (in this case, [Greenhouse](https://www.greenhouse.io)) to confirm receipt of their application.
 The note thanks them for submitting their information and contains a Whop Company Guide that gives applicants an inside look into the company culture.

+1B. **Recruiter Contact:** We may have reached out to you directly with interest in working together!

 2. **Candidate Application Review:** The recruiter for the position will do the first round of evaluations and review application submissions.
 If more information is required, a member of the team will reach out to the applicant directly.
 Candidates that are disqualified at this stage will be notified via Greenhouse.

-3. **Recruiter Phone Screen:** If the candidate qualifies for the role, the recruiter will send an availability request for a 20-minute call to explore their background, and experience as well as covering logistics.
-Depending on the outcome of the screening call, the candidate will either be rejected or proceed to a 20 minute video interview with the hiring manager.
+3. **Recruiter Phone Screen:** If the candidate qualifies for the role, the recruiter will send an availability request for a 30-minute call to explore their background, and experience as well as covering logistics.
+Depending on the outcome of the screening call, the candidate will either be rejected or proceed to a 30 minute video interview with the hiring manager.

 3. **Hiring Manager Phone Screen:** If moved forward the recruiter will send an availability request for a 30-minute call to explore their background and experience.
 Depending on the outcome of the screening call, the candidate will either be rejected or proceed to a take-home exercise or a technical video interview.